-Orient Beach State Park is location on the tip of the north shores' east end.
-This quiet gem has a lot to offer starting with its lush natural trails.
-The forest of prickly-pear cactus, red cedar, and black-jack oak trees were made for walking or biking.
-The gentle surf is perfect for enjoying water sports and fishing but, don't forget to bring your water shoes to walk the pebbled shoreline.
+Orient Beach State Park is located at the tip of the north shores' east end.
+This quiet gem has a lot to offer starting with its lush nature trails.
+The forest of prickly-pear cactus, red cedar, and black-jack oak trees was made for walking or biking.
+The gentle surf is perfect for enjoying water sports and fishing.
+Don't forget to bring your water shoes to walk the pebbled shoreline.

 Birdwatchers can find avian beauties like Great Blue Herons, Egrets, Black Crowned Night Herons, and Osprey in abundance.
 After all, Orient Beach's natural beauty earned its status as a National Natural Landmark back in 1980.

-While your here, take the tour and view Long Islands (4) North Fork Light houses; Orient Point Lighthouse, Plum Island Lighthouse, Long Beach Bar Lighthouse and the Cedar Island Lighthouse as well as get each of their Lighthouse Passport Stamped.
+While you are here, take the tour and view Long Islands (4) North Fork Lighthouses; Orient Point Lighthouse, Plum Island Lighthouse, Long Beach Bar Lighthouse, and Cedar Island Lighthouse.

 Sunken Meadow State Park is a popular spot on the Long Island Sound.
-It's not only surrounded by beautiful views of the surrounding bluffs, but the three-quarters-of-a-mile-long boardwalk offers a lovely walk along the North Shore, with Connecticut in the distance.
-The calm waters are ideal for kayaking, canoeing, windsurfing, and paddle boarding.
+It is not only surrounded by beautiful views of the surrounding bluffs, but the three-quarters-of-a-mile-long boardwalk offers a lovely walk along the North Shore, with Connecticut in the distance.
+The calm waters are ideal for kayaking, canoeing, windsurfing, and paddleboarding.

 The activities are endless.
 Sunken Meadow Park has three playgrounds, baseball and soccer fields, nature trails, and lawns for picnicking.
-The convenience of concession stands offer a number or items including, ice-cream for the kids.
-And don't forget to check the events calendar.
-During the week, enjoy themed live music or a DJ spinning on the weekends.
+The convenience of concession stands offers a number of items including, ice cream for the kids, and don't forget to check the events calendar.
+During the week, enjoy live music or a DJ spinning on the weekends.

-On the eastern side of the Montauk Harbor inlet you will find Gin Beach.
-Beach goers enjoy the calm warm waters and small waves from Block Island Sound.
-The gentle waves make this a kid-friendly beach and one of the most popular of the bay beaches in the Montauk area.
-Wondering if this beach is K9 friendly?
-Gin Beach is a pups paradise, as all areas of the beach allow dogs, even off leash.
+On the eastern side of the Montauk Harbor inlet, you will find Gin Beach.
+Beachgoers enjoy the calm warm waters and small waves from Block Island Sound.
+The gentle waves make this a kid-friendly beach and one of the most popular bay beaches in the Montauk area.
+Wondering if this beach is K9-friendly?
+You bet!
+Gin Beach is a pup's paradise, as all areas of the beach allow dogs, even off the leash.
 RV camping and showers are also available on the premises.

 HITHER HILLS BEACH

-Hither Hills State Park- is another Montauk gem.
-Although Hither has a beautiful two-mile sandy ocean beach and 40-acre freshwater lake, its widely known for its 168 campsites and RV Parking.
+Hither Hills State Park is another Montauk gem.
+Although Hither has a beautiful two-mile sandy ocean beach and 40-acre freshwater lake, it's widely known for its 168 campsites and RV Parking.
 The park offers visitors a great beach camping experience with something for everyone.
-Nature goers love the natural trails full of plush forests for hiking and biking and even offers year-round fishing.
+Nature goers love its nature trails full of forests for hiking and biking and year-round fishing.
 To me, the real excitement is the chance of spotting seals or whales along the coast in the fall.
 Either way, Hither Beach is a "park" for everyone.

 Coopers Beach in Southampton is consistently named in the annual ‘Top Ten Beaches in America,’ list by Dr. Stephen Leatherman (aka Dr. Beach).
 The sounds of the gentle Atlantic Ocean, and beautiful white sand set a tranquil setting for the perfect beach day.
 I love that chair and umbrella rentals are offered conveniently at the concession stand.

 A nationally recognized team of lifeguards makes Smith Point its home base, providing ocean visitors with an extra-special safety feature.
-Also known for its live entertainment, make sure to check their events calendar for concerts and holiday festivities throughout the year.
-My favorites are the Sand Castle Completion and the Holiday Light Display for the winter.
+Also known for its live entertainment, make sure to check the events calendar for concerts and holiday festivities throughout the year.
+My favorites are the Sandcastle Completion and the Holiday Light Display for the winter.